New York Rangers: Rebuilding (2016–2020)

 On May 23, David Quinn was hired as the team's new head coach.
-During the off-season, Hayes, Vesey, Brady Skjei and Spooner all filed for salary arbitration and all were re-signed.
-Gorton and his team remained committed to a rebuild in the 2018–19 season, and with their playoff chances slim, the Rangers once again traded away veteran players at the deadline, including Kevin Hayes and Mats Zuccarello, who was sent to the Dallas Stars in exchange for two draft picks.
+During the offseason, Hayes, Vesey, Brady Skjei and Spooner all filed for salary arbitration and all were re-signed.
+Gorton and his team remained committed to a rebuild in the 2018–19 season; the Rangers traded away veteran players at the deadline, including Kevin Hayes and Mats Zuccarello, who was sent to the Dallas Stars in exchange for two draft picks.

-The Rangers received the second overall pick in the 2019 NHL entry draft, and subsequently used it to select forward Kaapo Kakko.
+The Rangers received the second overall pick in the 2019 NHL entry draft, and used it to select forward Kaapo Kakko.
 On May 17, 2019, former Ranger goaltender and broadcaster John Davidson resigned from his position as president of the Columbus Blue Jackets and returned to New York to become the organization's new president.
-Davidson and Gorton addressed the team's defensive woes by acquiring top prospect Adam Fox from Carolina for a pair of picks, as well as veteran defenseman Jacob Trouba.
+The Rangers then acquired prospect Adam Fox from the Carolina Hurricanes for a pair of picks, and also traded with the Winnipeg Jets for defenseman Jacob Trouba.
 The team also signed free agent Artemi Panarin to a seven-year deal on July 1.
-To help with salary cap restrictions, the Rangers then traded Jimmy Vesey and bought out the last two years of Shattenkirk's contract.